 You’re probably looking to get more active, but how much activity should people get every week?
 Does it make a difference if you get your activity through brisk walking versus doing a more intense activity?
 Health organizations like the U.S. Department of Health and Human Services, WHO and others offer specific guidelines for how much physical activity you should be getting.
 It turns out most people should hit the same minimum activity time, but this time also depends on the intensity of the activity.

-Whether your goal is working up to 10,000 steps per day, reducing stubborn belly fat, or just getting the great health and wellness benefits from walking, it’s useful to know if you’re hitting the minimum requirements.
+Whether your goal is working up to 10,000 steps per day, reducing stubborn belly fat, or just getting the great health and wellness benefits walking provides, find out if you’re hitting your minimum daily walking requirements.

 How Much Exercise Should You be Doing?